 Reducing your credit card balances is another way to improve your score.
 Try to pay more than the minimum owed and before long you'll have made a real dent in your debt.

-Use this calculator to understand how long it will take to pay off your balance
+How long it will take to pay off your balance?

 Maintain, build and rebuild

 The best way to keep a healthy credit score is to use credit wisely and avoid excessive debt.
 Before you pull the trigger on a loan or put a big purchase on a credit card, remember that the information about how you pay off that loan or purchase will stay on your report for seven years.
 Is it worth it?

 Also, assess needs versus wants.
 Spending, and over-spending, are complex issues that are often tied to emotional factors.
 Do you really need the thing you're about to put on a credit card or can you get by without it?

 Finally, take the 24-hour test.
 Think about big purchases for at least a day.
 Stepping away from the emotion of the moment gives you a chance to think clearly and more rationally about things.

 Protect your credit rating